iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Conditional Probability, Expectations.md

 ---
 ### **Conditional Expectation**

-#INCORRECT, I don't think this is correct, the conditional expectation of a random variable is another random variable and not really a value.
-Need to fix this.

-Conditional expectation is defined via conditional probability.
+Suppose that we are undergraduate again and we are only conditioning the expected value for a discrete random variable, which it's conditioned on an event, then the conditional expectation is defined via conditional probability, given as:

 $$
 \mathbb{E}\left[X\right|Y = y] =